 Top 10 Rail Journeys

-• The ground-breaking Semmeringbahn may be new to Inntravel, but it has been whisking passengers through the beautiful Austrian mountains ever since 1854, making it Europe’s oldest alpine railway.
-Beginning in Gloggnitz, to the south of Vienna, the line climbs over 455 metres and passes through an impressive series of tunnels and double-decker viaducts as it burrows through the high mountains.
-It is a monumental feat of engineering, and – in our opinion – a very deserved recipient of its UNESCO World Heritage status.
+• The ground-breaking Semmeringbahn has been whisking passengers through the beautiful Austrian mountains since 1854, making it Europe’s oldest Alpine railway.
+Beginning in Gloggnitz, to the south of Vienna, the line climbs over 455 metres and passes through an impressive series of tunnels and double-decker viaducts.
+It is a monumental feat of engineering, and – in our opinion – a deserved recipient of its UNESCO World Heritage status.

 • When it comes to memorable rail journeys, there are few to rival the route from Myrdal to Flåm.
 The fact that this world-famous railway descends some 886 metres over the course of just 20 kilometres makes for a thrilling experience, further enhanced by the thundering waterfalls, deep ravines and innumerable tunnels that it passes on the way.
 Even when you reach the end of the line, the scenery is just as spectacular – the village of Flåm sits at the head of Aurlandsfjord, one of Norway’s most picturesque fjords.

-• Amid the lush green hills, secluded beaches and colourful fishing ports of Spain’s Costa Verde trundles a very special train.
-The Ferrocarril Española Via Estrecha, or FEVE for short, is not a particularly fast nor luxurious mode of transport, but it does provide a delightful means of exploring northern Spain: with no fewer than 100 stops, there are plenty of opportunities for jumping off and enjoying an impromptu coastal walk, some time at the beach, or even a tasty seafood lunch, and the decidedly leisurely pace of the FEVE is perfect for soaking up the sumptuous views outside.
+• Amid the lush green hills, secluded beaches, and colourful fishing ports of Spain’s Costa Verde trundles a very special train.
+The Cercanías Asturias does not offer a particularly fast nor luxurious mode of transport, but it does provide a delightful means of exploring northern Spain.
+With no fewer than 100 stops, there are plenty of opportunities for jumping off and enjoying an impromptu coastal walk, some time at the beach, or even a tasty seafood lunch.
+The decidedly leisurely pace is also perfect for soaking up the sumptuous views outside.

 More top tens...